Tetra Ireland

 Series A in 2016

-Orion Labs, Inc. offers a voice communication and workflow platform designed for mobile and frontline teams, facilitating secure voice, location, and data messaging across a variety of connected devices and applications.
-Its product suite includes a Push to Talk app, web-based command center, advanced location services, language translation, and various AI-powered workflows.
-The platform is compatible with traditional VoIP and Land Mobile Radio systems, and it provides APIs and SDKs for developers to extend its functionalities.
-Orion Labs serves multiple industries, including hospitality, field services, transportation, and healthcare, selling its solutions primarily online in the United States and Canada.
-Founded in 2013 and headquartered in San Francisco, the company, originally named OnBeep, was rebranded in 2015 and has since formed strategic alliances with organizations such as ResponderXLabs and the FirstNet Association.
+Orion Labs, Inc. is a voice communication and workflow platform designed for mobile and deskless teams, facilitating instant and secure voice, location, and data messaging across various connected devices and applications.
+Founded in 2013 and headquartered in San Francisco, the company offers solutions such as a push-to-talk app, dispatch console, command center, advanced location services, and AI workflows, which enhance collaboration for industries including hospitality, healthcare, transportation, and construction.
+Orion's platform is designed to work seamlessly with traditional VoIP and Land Mobile Radio systems, and it provides APIs and SDKs for developers to extend its capabilities.
+The company, originally known as OnBeep, Inc., rebranded to Orion Labs in 2015.
+Orion has formed strategic alliances with organizations such as ResponderXLabs and the FirstNet Association and has gained recognition in the industry, including being named an IDC Innovator and receiving multiple awards for its technology solutions.

 Airwave Solutions